machine-learning-apps/Issue-Label-Bot/README.md

 ## Files

- - [/notebooks](/notebooks): contains notebooks on how to train the model and interact with the GitHub api uing a python client.
+ - [/notebooks](/notebooks): contains notebooks on how to train the model and interact with the GitHub API using a Python client.
  - [/flask_app](/flask_app): code for a flask app that listens for [GitHub issue events](https://developer.github.com/v3/issues/events/) and responds with predictions.
 This is the main application that the user will interact with.
 - [/argo](/argo): the code in this directory relates to the construction of [Argo ML Pipelines](https://argoproj.github.io/) for training and deploying ML workflows.
 - [/deployment](/deployment): This directory contains files that are helpful in deploying the app.